logo

 Course Details

-• Gets easily distracted by “anything” (e.g. other sights, smells, sounds, etc.)
+• Is easily distracted by “anything” (e.g. sights, sounds, smells).

-• Displays poorer performances when the treats and toys are not available.
+• Performs significantly worse when food or toys are not available.

-This class is suited to anyone interested in building a stronger working / training relationship with their dog, regardless of whether the team is training for fun, or aiming to compete in dog sports.
+This class is suitable for anyone interested in developing a stronger relationship with their dog, whether training purely for enjoyment or with competition goals in mind.

-The Gold and Silver spots will likely include teams with an interest in obedience, rally, tricks, musical freestyle, nosework, agility, and more, however teams who are not interested in competing in a sport are also very welcome.
+Gold and Silver spots will likely include teams with an interest in obedience, rally, tricks, musical freestyle, nosework, agility, and other sports.
+Teams who are not planning to compete but simply want training to feel clearer and more rewarding for both themselves, and their dog, are also very welcome.

 Teaching Approach